 How Much Do Dump Truck Owners Make?

-According to Payscale, a dump truck owner-operator can make between $39,000 to $200,000, with the average base compensation landing at $97,174.
-I have to admit, that's a large range and there are a lot of factors that can affect how much you make, including the location you service (some regions are more suited to dump truck businesses, such as those located close to mining operations, areas that are experiencing a boom in construction activities, etc.)
+According to Payscale, a dump truck owner can make between $39,000 to $200,000, with the average base compensation landing at $97,174.
+As you can imagine, there are many factors that can affect how much you make, including the location you service (some regions are more suited to dump truck businesses, such as those located close to mining operations, areas that are experiencing a boom in construction activities, etc.)

 How Much Does it Cost to Start a Dump Truck Business?

 Starting a dump truck business can be expensive, with the largest expense coming from the cost of your dump truck.
 A new dump truck starts at approximately $100,000, but can often cost around $150,000.
 Higher-end models (e.g., Kenworth) can start at $180,000 or more.
 Source